Syuki116/Project_2_group106/README.md

 data/nyc_taxi.csv

 ### Typical Workflow
-1. Load dataset → enter data/nyc_taxi.csv
+1. Load dataset in the back.
-2. Build index → choose Grid or KD-Tree
+2. Build index for Grid and KD-Tree
-3. Search → input bounding box (minLat maxLat minLon maxLon)
+3. Search → input bounding box (minLat maxLat minLon maxLon) and print out if user enters choice 1.
-4. (Optional) Compare performance
+4. Compare performance of Grid and KD-Tree if user enters choice 2.
+5. Exit the program if user enters choice 3.

 ## Contributors to this project